 How I see it:

 So it is important that one chooses colours that are active complementary colours to others and colours that complement each skin tone.
 For example, complementary pairs would be considered reds and greens, purples and yellows, and so forth.
-After making this selection, you’re free to let your imagination run wild by choosing colours that have analogous relationships to provide you with a range of options (meaning different hues of that colour.
+After making this selection, you’re free to let your imagination run wild by choosing colours that have analogous relationships to provide you with a range of options (meaning different hues of the chosen pair.
 I know.
 Terminology)

 Now, if you’re anything like the defiant I am you’re probably wondering, “well, how do I give it an edge?
-No worries, girl.
-I’m already two steps ahead of you with ideal ways to incorporate those rocker chains, punk spikes, flirty polka dots and daring stripes that complement these prints.
+No worries.
+I’m already two steps ahead of you with ideal ways to incorporate those rocker chains, punk spikes, flirty polka dots and daring stripes to complement these prints.

 Floral prints are so versatile- they can be paired with a number of things.
 From stripes to polka dots to chains and spikes, floral prints carry the most potential of all spring/summer prints to seamlessly incorporate these accent pieces when matched perfectly.